Evaluating the galaxy formation histories predicted by a neural network in pure dark matter simulations: Acknowledgements

 \section{Acknowledgements}

 The UKRI Science and Technology Facilities Council supported this study under grant ID ST/T506448/1, which the authors gratefully acknowledge.
 We appreciate the IllustrisTNG project allowing us access to their data and JupyterLab environment, and the Uchuu and YTree projects for access to Uchuu halo merger trees.
 We also thank Katarina Kraljic for assistance with modelling the cosmic web in Uchuu, and we thank Daniele Sorini and Kartheik Iyer for useful discussion on the role of gas-rich progenitors on developing halo shapes, and the influence of different modes of baryon cycling and AGN feedback in galaxy evolution models, respectively.
+Finally, we thank the anonymous reviewer for constructive feedback which helped to improve the quality of this manuscript.